 If you use a popular content-management system (e.g. WordPress, Joomla, etc…), the out-of-the-box login page is exactly the same for everyone else with that same C.M.S.
 Hackers know this and they look for it.
 So it’s best to change the default login URL to something inconspicuous.
 If hackers don’t know where to login, it makes their job that much harder and more likely that they’ll just move on to someone else’s site that’s an easier target.

 In summary, don’t be lazy about this stuff.
 It makes you an eazy target.
-Most of the steps described above are very simple, but if you have questions about them, or need help implementing them, contact us now.
+Most of the steps described above are very simple, but if you have questions about them, or need help implementing them, or perhaps you need someone to clean your infected website, call us now (201-253-6734) or fill out the contact form below.